Impact of time-retarded noise on dynamical decoupling schemes for qubits: Results

 In the following numerical experiments, we evaluate the absolute value of the off-diagonal element $|\rho_{eg}(t)|$ to explore the impact of decoherence (dephasing).
 Due to the negligible contribution of $\rho_{-}(t)$, the absolute value is well approximated as $|\rho_{eg}(t)| \simeq |\rho_{+}(t)|$ at the low temperature.
-Since it turns out that for the given set of parameters differences in the normalized dynamics $|\rho_{eg}(t)|/|\rho_{eg}(0)|$ between the factorized and correlated initial states are negligibly small, we only discuss the former case in detail in the following study.
+Since it turns out that for the given set of parameters differences in the normalized dynamics $|\rho_{eg}(t)|/|\rho_{eg}(0)|$ between the factorized and correlated initial states are negligibly small (the largest absolute difference of $|\rho_{eg}(t)|/|\rho_{eg}(0)|$ between those initial states is on the order of $10^{-3}$), we only discuss the former case in detail in the following study.